Architecture is a business: How EntreArchitect is building a community without barriers

 Transparency starts with company culture

 Tradition, and transparency all start at the top.
-LePage said that when leadership at firms embraces a culture of sharing, everyone benefits.
+LePage said that when leadership at firms embrace a culture of sharing, everyone benefits.

 “I think there's fear in some of us that we might not know enough to open those books and be confident that we know what we're doing.
 And I think that there's also the possibility that it sets up a dynamic in your firm,” said LePage.